 Bottom Line

-Unless you receive an exemption, you’ll have to pay a fee when you take out a VA loan.
-The VA funding fee can make owning a home a bit more expensive for veterans and active service members.
-However, the VA needs the funds to ensure that it can help future veterans purchase homes.
+Unless you receive an exemption, you must pay a VA funding fee when you take out a VA loan.
+This fee can make home ownership a bit more expensive for veterans and active-duty service members.
+However, the VA needs the funds to ensure it can help future veterans purchase homes.

 Tips for Your Mortgage and Home Search